 I love this phrase.
 There’s two ways to read it: Fake it ‘til you make it, as in, fake it until you’re successful, until everybody sees you the way you want, etc. Or, fake it til’ you make it, as in, pretend to be making something until you actually make something.
 I love that idea.

-I also love the book Just Kids by Patti Smith.
+Just Kids by Patti Smith.
 I love it because it’s a story about how two friends moved to New York and learned to be artists.
 You know how they learned to be artists?
 They pretended to be artists.
 I’ll spoil the book for you and describe my favorite scene, the turning scene in the book: Patti Smith and her friend Robert Maplethorpe dress up in all their gypsy gear and they go to Washington Square, where everybody’s hanging out, and this old couple kind of gawks at them, and the woman says to her husband, “Oh, take their picture.
 I think they’re artists.”
 “Oh, go on,” he shrugged.
 “They’re just kids.”

 The point is: all the world’s a stage.
 You need a stage and you need a costume and you need a script.
 The stage is your workspace.
 It can be a studio, a desk, or a sketchbook.
 The costume is your outfit, your painting pants, or your writing slippers, or your funny hat that gives you ideas.
 The script is just plain old time.
 An hour here, or an hour there.
 A script for a play is just time measured out for things to happen.